Butcherbird

-Butcherbirds are songbirds closely related to the Australian magpie.
-Most are found in the genus Cracticus, but the black butcherbird is placed in the monotypic genus Melloria.
-They are native to Australasia.
+Butcherbirds are songbirds in the Cracticinae subfamily of the Artamidae family.
+Most species are placed in the genus Cracticus, while the black butcherbird is placed in the monotypic genus Melloria.
+The Australian magpie is a closely related species placed in the separate monotypic genus Gymnorhina and is the closest relative of the black butcherbird.
+Butcherbirds are native to Australasia.
+They get their name from their tendency of impaling prey on branches or in branch forks and tearing it apart, resembling the way butchers prepare meat.

 Taxonomy

-Together with three species of currawong and two species of peltops, butcherbirds and the Australian magpie form the subfamily Cracticinae in the family Artamidae.
-(Despite the name of the Australian magpie, this family of birds is not closely related to European magpies, which are members of the family Corvidae.)
+Together with three species of currawong and two species of peltops, butcherbirds form the subfamily Cracticinae in the family Artamidae.
+Despite the name of the Australian magpie, this family of birds is not closely related to true magpies, which are members of the family Corvidae.

 Description

 Butcherbirds are large songbirds, being between 30 and 40 cm in length.
 Their colour ranges from black-and-white to mostly black with added grey plumage, depending on the species.
-They have a large, straight bill with a distinctive hook at the end which is used to skewer prey.
-They have high-pitched complex songs, which are used to defend their essentially year-round group territories: unlike birds of extratropical Eurasia and the Americas, both sexes sing prolifically.
+They have a large, straight bill with a distinctive hook at the end which is used to skewer their prey.
+They have high-pitched complex songs, which are used to defend their essentially year-round group territories.
+Unlike birds of extratropical Eurasia and the Americas, both sexes sing prolifically.